Engineering – Water Checklist

 • Each building shall be metered separately.

-• Identify backflow size and type (must be WA State approved)
+• Identify all existing and proposed backflow size and type (must be WA State approved).

-• Show location on plan view – backflow locations must be placed outside near water meter unless otherwise approved by the City of Vancouver Water Quality Group
+• Show location on plan view – backflow devices must be located outside near water meter unless otherwise approved by the City of Vancouver Water Quality Group.

-• RPBA required on all sites that have access to unapproved auxiliary water supplies (i.e. wells)
+• RPBA is required on all sites that have access to auxiliary water supplies (i.e. wells).

-• Identify any existing wells and proposed retention or demolition of well
+• Identify existing wells and proposed retention or demolition of well.

-• Retained wells may only be used for irrigation and RPBA will be required on the domestic service
+• Retained wells may only be used for irrigation and RPBA will be required on all existing and proposed domestic services.

 Permit Center Engineering